 Once your keywords are sorted you have to think about title tags, which are very important for getting your website recognised.
 Title tags are the first place that search engines look, to try and understand what your website page is all about.

 This is displayed as a little preview snippet for a given website in the google results page.
 If your title tags are relevant and the search engines like them, then they will have a greater visibility which generally means you’ll get a higher click-through rate (more people clicking on your listing).

 Meta Description Tags

-Meta description tags, aren’t quite so relevant to search engine rankings, but that doesn’t matter because you still need them to make sure your website is noticeable on the google results page.
+Meta description tags, aren’t quite so relevant to search engine rankings, but you still need them to make sure your website is noticeable on the results page.
 It is very important for gaining user click-through from SERPS (search engine results page).
-The short paragraph that you will write is a good opportunity to advertise a paragraph about your website, although you do have to keep it relevant because you need to let searchers know if it’s the right information they’re looking for.
+The short paragraph that you write is a good opportunity to give an overview of what your website is for; ensuring you keep it relevant will let searchers know its the right place for them.